jorgegv/rage1/doc/DATAGEN.md

   * `WEAPON_ITEM`: when the weapon is not initially active, indicates which of the game Items will be considered the Weapon.
 The weapon will be enabled when the hero grabs this item.
+  * `AUTOFIRE`: (optional) when set to 1, the hero shoots bullets as fast as allowed by the `RELOAD_DELAY` parameter by just keeping the fire button pressed.
+If it is 0 or not defined (the default), the user will have to release the fire button and press again in order to shoot the next bullet.

 ### GAME_CONFIG data